NVIDIA/NVFlare/docs/user_guide/security/identity_security.rst

 Site-specific Authentication and Federated Job-level Authorization
 ==================================================================
-Site-specific authentication and authorization allows the customers to inject their own authentication and authorization methods into the NVFlare system.
+Site-specific authentication and authorization allows users to inject their own authentication and authorization methods into the NVFlare system.
 This includes the FL server / clients registration, authentication, and the job deployment and run authorization.

-NVFlare provides a general purpose event based pluggable authentication and authorization framework to allow customers to expand functionality such as:
+NVFlare provides a general purpose event based pluggable authentication and authorization framework to allow for expanding functionality such as:

-    - exposing the app through a WAF (Web Application Firewall) or any other network element enforcing MTLS
+    - exposing the app through a WAF (Web Application Firewall) or any other network element enforcing Mutual Transport Layer Security(mTLS)
     - using a confidential certification authority to ensure the identity of each participating site and to ensure that they meet the computing requirements for confidential computing
     - defining additional roles to manage who can submit which kind of jobs to execute within NVFlare, identify who submits jobs and which dataset can be accessed

-Customers can write their own :ref:`FLComponents <fl_component>`, listening to the NVFlare system events at different points of their workflow, then easily plug in their authentication and authorization logic as needed.
+Users can write their own :ref:`FLComponents <fl_component>`, listening to the NVFlare system events at different points of their workflow, then easily plug in their authentication and authorization logic as needed.

 Assumptions and Risks